sywc670/wsite/docs/index.md

 layout: home

 hero:
-  name: "Will's site"
+  name: "Will Place"
-  text: "A VitePress Site"
+  text: "Feel Discover Share"
-  tagline: My great project tagline
+  tagline: "powered by vue vitepress and more is coming"
   actions:
     - theme: brand
       text: Markdown Examples